-If your goal is to have enough money, you have to stop somewhere.
+If your goal is to have enough money, you will have to stop at some point.
 Then look at other things that are far more important than money.

 Like freedom, simplicity, trust, honesty.
 Yes, these values are far more valuable.
 You can't buy them with money.
 They are uncountable, aren't they?